and clinical trials

 Quinone derivatives are among the rare compounds successfully used as therapeutic reagents to fight mitochondrial diseases.
 The effect of four quinone derivatives was comparatively studied on NADH- and succinate-competitive oxidation by a sub-mitochondrial fraction.
 Under our experimental conditions, the less hydrophobic derivatives (menadione, duroquinone) poorly affected electron flow from either NADH or succinate to oxygen, yet readily diverting electrons from isolated complex I. This latter effect was abolished by succinate addition.
 More hydrophobic derivatives (idebenone, decylubiquinone) stimulated oxygen uptake from succinate.
 But while NADH oxidation was slightly inhibited by idebenone, it was somewhat increased by decylubiquinone.
 As a result, idebenone strongly favoured succinate over NADH oxidation.
 This study therefore suggests that any therapeutic use of quinone analogues should take into account their specific effect on each respiratory chain dehydrogenase.

-Q. My son was diagnosed with LHON in July 2006 after going blind in his right eye on May 17th.
+Q. My son was diagnosed with LHON after going blind in his right eye two months earlier.
 I had read about a study in England, and asked them the amount of idebenone they were prescribing for it.
 I then had my son take the 900mg which he started in Aug.
-He is also on Low dose Naltroxone 4.5mg which he has been on for a year, and to help him even more he is also on 600mg of COQ10.
+He is also on Low dose Naltroxone 4.5mg which he has been on for a year, and to help him even more he is also on 600mg of CoQ10.
 It has been over year since he was first affected, and the doctors at Bascom Palmer in Miami, FL. are very surprised since he has the worst case scenario of the illness being 117 78 A>G and homoplastic.
 They have never seen anyone go for more than eight months without it affecting both eyes.
 I was wondering if there were any long term side affects that he might develop?
 Is there any studies being done with these combination of drugs?

 A. We are not aware of any studies with these supplements for this condition.
 LHON or Leber's Hereditary Optic Neuropathy is a rare condition which can cause loss of central vision.